tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

   <object class="svg" type="image/svg+xml" data="/assets/img/nn.svg">
   If you're seeing this text, it means your browser cannot render SVG.
   </object>
-  <figcaption>Fig. 1 - Multi-layer Perceptron diagram.
+  <figcaption>Multi-layer Perceptron diagram.
 Well, a layer of one,
   anyway.
 I made this in Excalidraw.
 I love Excalidraw.</figcaption>
 </figure>